quentin-st/Munin-for-Android-GCM-Trigger/README.md

 2. This script sends the signal with plugin information to the proxy, relaying the info to Google Cloud Messaging
 3. An alert notification appears on your devices

+> Tip: Watch + Star this repository to be notified when a new version of this script comes out!

 ## Installation
 You only have to install this script once, even if several Android devices will be notified.